 - the wishes of the victim in terms of how they want to proceed.
-The victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered; - the nature of the alleged incident(s), including: the level of coercion or threat, whether a crime may have been committed and consideration of harmful sexual behaviour; - both the chronological ages and developmental stages of the children involved; - any power imbalance between the children, including consideration of the age of children and whether children have special educational needs or disabilities; - the impact on the victim;

-- if the alleged incident is a one-off or a sustained pattern of abuse; - if are there ongoing risks to the victim, other children, adult students or school or college staff; and - Other related issues and wider context, such as links to child criminal or child sexual exploitation.
+The victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered; - the nature of the alleged incident(s), including: the level of coercion or threat, whether a crime may have been committed and consideration of harmful sexual behaviour; - both the chronological ages and developmental stages of the children involved; - any power imbalance between the children, including consideration of the age of children and whether children have special educational needs or disabilities; - the impact on the victim; - that sexual violence and sexual harassment can take place in intimate personal relationships between peers; - if the alleged incident is a one-off or a sustained pattern of abuse; - if are there ongoing risks to the victim, other children, adult students or school or college staff; and - Other related issues and wider context, such as links to child criminal or child sexual exploitation.